First Choice Holidays Complaints Procedure

 You should follow our guide to complaining effectively.
 If your complaint concerns a concerns an accident or illness then call our dedicated Holiday Claims team at Simpson Millar Solicitors on 08081293329, or email your claim details.

 First Choice is under a legal duty to provide your holiday services and facilities to a reasonable standard.
-The Package Travel Regulations make it the law the First Choice are responsible for every part of your holiday including your flights, airport transfers and hotel accommodation.
+The Package and Linked Travel Arrangements Regulations make it the law the First Choice are responsible for every part of your holiday including your flights, airport transfers and hotel accommodation.

 What is reasonable can differ greatly from what was expected.
 For example standards of safety abroad may not always be as high as we are used to here in the UK.
 However, if you were not supplied with services or facilities that were promised in the holiday brochure then you have a right to be compensated.